2001–02 Sacramento Kings season

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Webber and Stojaković were both selected for the 2002 NBA All-Star Game, as members of the Western Conference All-Star team; it was Stojaković's first ever All-Star appearance.
 In addition, Stojaković also won the NBA Three-Point Shootout, while Türkoğlu was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team, and rookie small forward, and first-round draft pick Gerald Wallace participated in the NBA Slam Dunk Contest.
 Webber also finished in seventh place in Most Valuable Player voting, while Jackson finished in second place in Sixth Man of the Year voting, behind former Kings forward Corliss Williamson of the Detroit Pistons, and head coach Rick Adelman finished in second place in Coach of the Year voting, behind Rick Carlisle of the Pistons.

-In the 2002 NBA playoffs, the Kings defeated the Utah Jazz three games to one in the Western Conference First Round, and defeated the Dallas Mavericks four games to one in the Western Conference Semi-finals, despite losing Stojaković to an ankle injury in Game 3, which the Kings won on the road, 125–119.
+In the Western Conference First Round of the 2002 NBA playoffs, the Kings faced off against the 8th–seeded Utah Jazz, a team that featured All-Star forward Karl Malone, Donyell Marshall and John Stockton.
+The Kings won Game 1 over the Jazz at home, 89–86 at the ARCO Arena II, before losing Game 2 at home by a score of 93–86, as the Jazz evened the series.
+The Kings managed to win the next two games on the road, which included a Game 4 win over the Jazz at the Delta Center, 91–86 to win the series in four games.

+In the Western Conference Semi-finals, the team faced off against the 4th–seeded Dallas Mavericks, who were led by the All-Star trio of Dirk Nowitzki, Steve Nash and Michael Finley.
+The Kings won Game 1 over the Mavericks at the ARCO Arena II, 108–91, but then lost Game 2 at home, 110–102 as the Mavericks evened the series.
+Stojaković suffered an ankle injury in Game 3, in which the Kings defeated the Mavericks on the road, 125–119 at the American Airlines Center, taking a 2–1 series lead.
+After winning Game 4 on the road in overtime, 115–113, the Kings won Game 5 over the Mavericks at the ARCO Arena II, 114–101 to win the series in five games, and advance to the Conference Finals for the first time since the 1980–81 season.